 3. Once moved, the file(s) will appear within the Shared drives.

-Note: A Shared drive can contain a maximum of 400,000 files and folders.
+Note: A Shared drive can contain a maximum of 500,000 items, which includes files, folders, and shortcuts.

 Assign permissions as needed